 Connections acquired from the pool should be released back to the pool using SessionPool.release() or Connection.close() when they are no longer required.
 Otherwise, they will be released back to the pool automatically when all of the variables referencing the connection go out of scope.
+This make connections available for other users of the pool.

 The session pool can be completely closed using SessionPool.close().